 On December 19, 2019, the Company entered into a Credit Agreement (the "Credit Agreement") with JPMorgan Chase Bank, N.A., as lender.
-The Credit Agreement provides for a secured revolving loan facility in an aggregate principal amount of up to \$25.0 million, based on a borrowing base of eligible accounts receivable and inventory, with a maturity date of October 31, 2020.
+As of September 25, 2020, the Credit Agreement provided for a secured revolving loan facility in an aggregate principal amount of up to \$25.0 million, based on a borrowing base of eligible accounts receivable and inventory, with a maturity date of October 31, 2020.
+On October 30, 2020, the Company amended the Credit Agreement to, among other things, extend the maturity date to October 30, 2022 and amend the interest rates for the revolving loans.
+See Note 18, "Subsequent Events" for additional information regarding the amendment.
 The Company may use availability under the revolving loan facility for the issuance of letters of credit.
 The proceeds of the revolving loans may be used for general corporate purposes.

-The revolving loans bear interest, at the Company's election, at a floating rate per annum equal to either (1) 1.25% plus the greater of (i) 1 month LIBOR on any day plus 2.50% and (ii) the prime rate as reported in the Wall Street Journal from time to time or (2) 2.25% plus LIBOR for an interest period of one, two or three months.
+As of September 25, 2020, the revolving loans bore interest, at the Company's election, at a floating rate per annum equal to either (1) 1.25% plus the greater of (i) 1 month LIBOR on any day plus 2.50% and (ii) the prime rate as reported in the Wall Street Journal from time to time or (2) 2.25% plus LIBOR for an interest period of one, two or three months.
 Interest on the revolving loans is payable monthly in arrears, in the case of prime rate loans, and at the end of the applicable interest period, in the case of LIBOR loans.

 The Credit Agreement contains customary affirmative and negative covenants, including covenants limiting the ability of the Company, among other things, incur debt, grant liens, undergo certain fundamental changes, make investments, make certain restricted payments, dispose of assets, enter into transactions with affiliates, and enter into burdensome agreements, in each case, subject to limitations and exceptions set forth in the Credit Agreement.
 The Company is also required to maintain compliance with an adjusted quick ratio, a minimum EBITDA covenant (tested quarterly) and a minimum liquidity covenant, in each case, determined in accordance with the terms of the Credit Agreement.
-As of June 26, 2020, the Company was in compliance with the covenants under the Credit Agreement.
+As of September 25, 2020, the Company was in compliance with the covenants under the Credit Agreement.

-As of June 26, 2020, there was \$0.3 million of outstanding letters of credit issued under the Credit Agreement.
-There were no revolving borrowings under the Credit Agreement as of June 26, 2020.
+As of September 25, 2020, there was \$0.2 million of outstanding letters of credit issued under the Credit Agreement.
+There were no revolving borrowings under the Credit Agreement as of September 25, 2020.

-As of June 26, 2020, the Company has security for letters of credit which are unsecured in the amount of \$2.3 million.
+As of September 25, 2020, the Company has outstanding unsecured letters of credit issued by other banks in the amount of \$2.4 million.